MS&AD Insurance Group Basic Policies on Corporate Governance

 • The Nomination Committee is made up of 3 or more members.

-• A majority of members and the chairperson shall be appointed from among the Outside Directors by the Board of Directors.
+• A majority of members and the chairperson shall be appointed from among the Independent Outside Directors by the Board of Directors.

 11. Process of Determining Remuneration